bright/bright-tresury/backend/README.md

     -   host: `localhost`
     -   port: `5433`
     -   username & password - get from the AWS Parameter Store
+    -   make sure to set the read-only option for all AWS databases!

 #### AWS credentials